felix-hh/to-do-list-postgress-next-react-/README.md

 ## Tech Stack

-Main technologies: Next.js, React, Material-UI, node-postgres, Typescript with ES7 syntax.
+Main technologies: Next.js, React, Mantine, node-postgres, Typescript with ES7 syntax.

 Using the Luxon library for DateTimes, Modulz for icons, eslint for linting and prettier for code style.